 Metal paint markers are all-around markers.
 Aside from adding labels and markings to metals, they are great to use with almost any equipment since they can withstand water, fading, and any weather.
 Most of these work well with other surfaces such as glass, ceramic, and wood.

-How do I Use These Markers?
+How do I Use Markers for Metal?

 Most of the time, these paint markers for metals need to be activated first.
 It is best to try the pen on another surface first to check if the ink is flowing well.
 After that, you can use it the same way as using a regular marker.